 Strangely, nobody wanted to believe the eyewitnesses.
 Is myth the stronger tale?
 70 years later, the hotels, bars, and restaurants in Hollister owe more to the power of myth than they know.

 It’s Hard to Kill a Good Story

 But was it really myth?
 If you follow another backward sign floating around out there you come upon an old interview with Wino Willie where he bragged of plying Hollister’s wheel-chair-bound town drunk with wine then tying the chair with him in it to the bumper of a car and slinging him around town.
-When the unfortunate son fell out of his wheelchair Willie threw him on the hood of the car and drove ’til he noticed the man had stopped breathing.
-Fearing he might be dead, Wino Willie dumped the guy on a backstreet, covered him with newspapers and left.
+When he fell out of his wheelchair Willie threw him on the hood of the car and drove ’til he noticed the man had stopped breathing.
+Fearing he might be dead, Wino Willie dumped the guy on a backstreet, covered him with newspapers, untied his wheel chair, and left.
 The next morning Wino Willie woke to discover his cell mate was the very much alive drunk cripple he’d given up for dead a few hours earlier.
-In Willie’s own words, “It’s hard to kill a drunk.”
-The irony of a man named Wino waking up in a drunk tank next to a real wino was lost on Willie.
-And the irony of a town elevating to the status of mythic hero a man who for his own amusement nearly killed one its citizens was lost on Hollister.
-Business owners in Hollister work history to downplay damage caused by drunk bikers while bikers work history to ensure their mayhem gets mythologized.
-History is always working.

 The Tao of History